nogibjj/Kelly_Tong_Individual_Project_2/README.md

 This is a repository for IDS 706 individual project #2 assignment.

 ### Purpose
-This repository compares the running time and efficiency of python and rust.
-This is done by performing the same data processing with python script and rust.
-In this case, the average of the chosen columns/variables are calculated.
-Improvement in running time, speed, and resource usage can be analyzed and evluated through the repository action.
+This repository creates a Rust CLI (Command Line Interface) tool that utilizes SQLite database to perform extract, transform_load and query of the Auto dataset.
+A database from online url is extracted into a csv file which is saved directly to the repository.
+It is then transformed into a SQLite database format and loaded into the SQLite database.
+Query commands can be performed based on this database format.

 ### Github Workflows
 [![Rust CI/CD](https://github.com/nogibjj/Kelly_Tong_Individual_Project_2/actions/workflows/rustCI.yml/badge.svg)](https://github.com/nogibjj/Kelly_Tong_Individual_Project_2/actions/workflows/rustCI.yml)

 ### Function

-*Extraction
+**Extraction**

-Extract data from an url to a csv file
+- Extract data from an url to a csv file
-Automatically save and push this csv file in this repository
+- Automatically save and push this csv file in this repository

-*Transform_load
+**Transform_load**
-Transform the csv file to a databse (in this case Auto.csv is transformed into AutoDB.db) This ensure the database file is in a format suitable for SQLite database and that it prepares the format for later query command.
+- Transform the csv file to a databse (in this case Auto.csv is transformed into AutoDB.db)
+- This ensure the database file is in a format suitable for SQLite database and that it prepares the format for later query command.

-*Query
+**Query**
-Specific SQL Query can be done to the dataset
+- Specific SQL Query can be done to the dataset
-This includes SQL query function like: create-table, create, read, update, delete query commands (specific commands can be found in Makefile or query_log.md)
+- This includes SQL query function like: create-table, create, read, update, delete query commands (specific commands can be found in Makefile or query_log.md)

 ### Building Process